razor-x/archrc/README.md

 Enter arch-chroot

 ```
-# arch-chroot /mnt
+# arch-chroot -S /mnt
 ```

-Install systemd-boot to the ESP
+The `-S` option is required to install systemd-boot to the ESP

 ```
 # bootctl install